Guide overview

 Check submission

 - Ensure that any uploaded content appears as expected on the submission page after submission.
 Click on the submission point link again.
-Then select the attempt submitted from the details and information panel.
+Then select the attempt submitted.

 - Check your submission receipt.
 Upon successful submission, a receipt is generated and will be sent to your HYMS email account.
 You can run a general search of your emails if it does not appear as a new email in your inbox.
-Search for the key words ‘assignment submitted’, or from sender ‘do-not-reply@york.ac.uk <donotreply@blackboard.com>’.
+Search for the key words ‘assignment submitted’ or from sender ‘donotreply@blackboard.com’.

 Feedback and grading

-When feedback and grading are made available, click back on the link to the submission point from the relevant course.
-From the details and information panel select your marked attempt under marking.
-Any feedback and grading will be displayed alongside the submitted work on the submission page.
-This is the best way to view all feedback and grading.
+Any feedback and grading will be displayed alongside the submitted work.
 You may see a numerical or descriptive mark in the top right-hand corner of the page (1 in the image below).
 You may also see overall written feedback underneath the mark in the right-hand side panel (2 in the image below).

 Another route is via the marks option on the homepage menu.

-It is also possible to access the gradebook directly from the navigation menu at the top of any course and then navigate back to the relevant marked submission.
+It is also possible to select the gradebook directly from the course navigation menu and then navigate to the relevant marked submission.